GoogleCloudPlatform/serverless-spark-workshop/README.md

 This repository and its contents are not an official Google Product.

 # Contact
-Interested in doing a guided, hands-on Spark Workshop?
+Interested in a free, guided, and hands-on Spark Workshop?
 Please fill out this [form](https://docs.google.com/forms/d/e/1FAIpQLSeNB5IK6Fk0Tz1kBuLbCPIOBmG64KCxduY-JUi1-nGJAiOFbQ/viewform?resourcekey=0-7zyKJwrk3goAImmNjeV2ng).